-Structural correlations have not been considered specifically in these works, probably because they were not necessary to observe localized modes in 2D.
+Structural correlations have not been considered specifically in these early works, probably because they were not necessary to observe localized modes in 2D.
 Nevertheless, they can impact mesoscopic transport in mainly two ways: First, by creating a photonic gap in the vicinity of which localized modes appear, as shown experimentally in photonic lattices with short-range correlations~\cite{rechtsman2011amorphous} and randomly-perturbed periodic hole arrays in dielectric membranes~\cite{garcia2012nonuniversal}.
 The latter study shows that the stronger confinement in periodic systems is obtained with an optimal level of disorder, similarly to~\cite{conti2008dynamic}.
-Second, by modifying the scattering and transport parameters of disordered systems, which in turn modify the localization length $\xi$, as shown by~\citet{conley2014light}.
-Remarkably in 2D, small changes of structural correlations may induce variations of $\xi$ over orders of magnitude, since this quantity is expected to grow exponentially with the mean free path~\cite{abrahams1979scaling, sheng2006introduction}.
+Second, by modifying the scattering and transport parameters of disordered systems, which in turn modify the localization length $\xi$, as suggested by~\citet{conley2014light}.
+In 2D, small changes of structural correlations may induce variations of $\xi$ over orders of magnitude, since this quantity is expected to grow exponentially with the mean free path~\cite{abrahams1979scaling, sheng2006introduction}.
 This allows moving very easily from a quasi-extended regime to a localized regime in finite-size systems.
-Numerical simulations performed for TE-polarized waves in 2D disordered patterns of holes in dielectric validate this possibility, although the agreement with theoretical predictions is only qualitative.
+Numerical simulations performed for TE-polarized waves in 2D disordered patterns of holes in dielectric confirm this possibility, although only a qualitative agreement with theoretical predictions is obtained.
 Note also that the study covers a short-range correlation up to the onset of polycrystallinity, which might affect localization.